vilya/miniply/README.md

 your program is triangles-only, you will need to triangulate the faces. `miniply` has built-in support for this:

-*Note that if you know in advance that your PLY file only contains triangles, you can load it much more efficiently.
+*Note that if you know in advance that your PLY file only contains triangles, there is a much faster way to load it.
 See below for details.*

 ```cpp
 // Very basic triangle mesh struct, for example purposes